sbates-idrc/c2lc-coding-environment/docs/contributing.md

 rules we use are inherited from [a common configuration for React apps](https://www.npmjs.com/package/eslint-config-react-app).
 Additional rules can be found in our [`package.json` file](../package.json).

-You can check your work in progress against our coding conventions using a command like:
+You can check your work in progress against our coding conventions using the
+command:

 ```shell
 npx eslint .